mokridevops/My-DevOps-Journey/DevOps Zero to Hero/Shell Scripting - Part 1.md

 Linux command:

+ls - listing the files/folders
+ls -ltr - listing the files with date and timestamp, permissions etc touch - to create a file

 man ls    (man stands for manual) - prefix any command with - man - it will give the details about that command

 man touch